djplaner/canvas-collections/docs/reference/collections/overview.md

     * include page
     * output page

+### Default collection

+Specifies which collection you will see the very first time you (using your current web browser) view a modules page with Collections.

+After your first view, your web browser will remember the last collection you viewed and display that when you return to the same modules page with the same web browser.

 ### Hide a collection

-Configure a collection so that students will not see it.
+Configure a collection so that students will not be able to see it.

+### Add unallocated

+Canvas modules can belong (be allocated to) a collection or not.
+By default, when viewing a collection you will only see the modules that belong to that collection.
+If you turn _Add unallocated_ on, then you will also see any modules that are not allocated to any collection.

 ### Output page